devstream-io/devstream/docs/plugins/scaffolding.md

 *Tips:*

-*1. If you run `dtm delete`, the repo on GitHub will be completely removed.*
+- If you run `dtm delete`, the repo on GitHub will be completely removed.

-*2. If the `Update` interface is called, the repo will be completely removed and recreated. *
+- If the `Update` interface is called, the repo will be completely removed and recreated.

+- For the  `scaffolding` plugin, we only need `repo`, `delete_repo` permission for the token.

 ## Usage